 - 1. For consistency in instruction, faculty will follow the faculty guidelines developed by the course/clinical coordinator for teaching the skill.
 Faculty Guidelines will describe the faculty role in verifying any preparation requirements to be completed by the student prior to the lab and information to be reviewed with students during the lab. - 2.
 Some skills are designated as basic essential clinical skills.
 Basic essential clinical skills are required of all students entering the clinical setting.
-For courses in which basic essential clinical skills are taught (NUR 101, NUR 101A, NUR 511), each student must successfully complete a return demonstration on all skills designated as basic essential clinical skills prior to the first scheduled clinical experience and may not attend the clinical setting until the student has successfully completed the return demonstration for all basic essential clinical skills. - 3.
-Basic essential clinical skills are taught in NUR 101, NUR 101A and NUR 511 include all the following:
+For courses in which basic essential clinical skills are taught each student must successfully complete a return demonstration on all skills designated as basic essential clinical skills prior to the first scheduled clinical experience and may not attend the clinical setting until the student has successfully completed the return demonstration for all basic essential clinical skills.

+3. Basic essential clinical skills include all the following: